MomentsLD/moments/docs/extensions/ld.rst

 much of the API for implementing demographic events and integration is largely consistent between the SFS and LD methods.

+If you use ``moments.LD`` in your research, please cite:

+- Ragsdale, A. P. & Gravel, S. (2019).
+Models of archaic admixture and recent history from two-locus statistics. *PLoS Genetics*, 15(6), e1008204.

+- Ragsdale, A. P. & Gravel, S. (2020).
+Unbiased estimation of linkage disequilibrium from unphased data. *Mol Biol Evol*, 37(3), 923-932.

 *************
 LD statistics
 *************